 - If you're cancelling your site and want to retain ownership of your domain, visit What to do with your domain if you leave Squarespace.

 By default, all Squarespace Domains are set to renew automatically each year.
 To prevent service interruptions, domains renew 15 days before their official expiration date.
 This schedule works similarly to a credit card billing cycle, where a payment due date is in the middle of the month, but the bank collects your balance at the beginning of the month, ahead of the set due date.

-We'll send an email to the address in your domain's contact information about upcoming domain renewals.
-The message will arrive 15 days before we collect your renewal payment.
+Fifteen days before we collect your renewal payment, we'll send an email to the address in your domain's contact information about upcoming domain renewals.
 This gives you a chance to update your credit card information or disable the renewal.
 To proceed with the renewal, if the card on file is correct, no further action is necessary.

 Note: If you disable auto-renew, you'll still get a renewal reminder email as a courtesy.
 To confirm that your domain won't actually renew, review the Auto-Renew option in the domain's settings.

 To check your domain’s renewal date:

 - Click here to log into your Account Dashboard.

 - In the Domains tab, find the domain you want to check.

 - The upcoming renewal date will display below the domain.

 Renewal after the first year of free domain service